On the Practical Implementation of a Sequential Quadratic Programming Algorithm for Nonconvex Sum-of-squares Problems: Abstract

 \section{Abstract}

-Many problems in nonlinear systems analysis and control design, such as local region-of-attraction estimation, inner-approximations of reachable sets or control design under state and control constraints can be formulated as nonconvex sum-of-squares programs.
-Yet tractable and efficient solution methods are still lacking, limiting their application in control engineering.
-To address this gap, we propose a filter line-search algorithm that solves a sequence of quadratic subproblems.
-Numerical benchmarks demonstrate that the algorithm can significantly reduce the number of iterations, resulting in a substantial decrease in computation time compared to established methods for nonconvex sum-of-squares programs.
-An open-source implementation of the algorithm along with the numerical benchmarks is provided.
+Sum-of-squares (SOS) optimization provides a computationally tractable framework for certifying polynomial nonnegativity.
+If the considered problem is convex, the SOS problem can be transcribed into and solved by semi-definite programs.
+However, in case of nonconvex problems iterative procedures are needed.
+Yet tractable and efficient solution methods are still lacking, limiting their application, for instance, in control engineering.
+To address this gap, we propose a filter line search algorithm that solves a sequence of quadratic subproblems.
+Numerical benchmarks demonstrate that the algorithm can significantly reduce the number of iterations, resulting in a substantial decrease in computation time compared to established methods for nonconvex SOS programs.
+An open-source implementation of the algorithm along with the numerical benchmarks is provided. \keywords{Numerical algorithms \and Optimization algorithms \and Sum-of-squares optimization \and Constraint control \and Lyapunov methods} \subclass{90C30 \and 90C55 \and 93-08}